DamesMakingGames/manual/manual/guide-online-events.md

 ### Accessibility needs

 We want to create a fully accessible space online for all of our community members.
 If you require captioning, sign-language interpretation, or another accommodation, please [contact us](mailto:events@dmg.to) a week before your class or event.
-We are working towards being able to offer captioning by default at all of our online workshops.
+We hope to eventually be able to offer captioning by default at all of our online workshops.